Co-authored with Russell Samson

 Tips for Contractors and Subcontractors

-• Review AAP job groups for consistency.
+.
 Job groups used for the compensation analyses in an affirmative action plan that differ from those used otherwise in the AAP are, per the directive, generally, not acceptable.
 That said, we had a different experience in 2012 with a client of ours during an OFCCP audit.
-There, we used the same job groups throughout the AAP, but were told that was “wrong” for the compensation analysis, and we were directed to redo it.
-We did not receive much guidance as to what job groups would be “right” for the compensation analysis, other than being told that the OFCCP could not conduct a meaningful compensation analysis.
+There, we used the same job groups throughout the AAP, but were told that was wrong for the compensation analysis, and we were directed to redo it.
+We did not receive much guidance as to what job groups would be right for the compensation analysis, other than being told that the OFCCP could not conduct a meaningful compensation analysis.
 In hindsight, that may have been a trial run of the new approach in Policy Directive 307, and we may have been one of the test cases the led to the next bullet point.

-• Be prepared for the OFCCP to define its own “pay analysis groups” to try to identify systemic pay discrimination, regardless of your job groups.
-According to Policy Directive 307, “pay analysis groups” are groups of similarly situated workers subject to similar pay practices, and they may include multiple job titles, units, categories and/or job groups that are similar in role, level, function, and/or classification.
+to try to identify systemic pay discrimination, regardless of your job groups.
+According to Policy Directive 307, pay analysis groups are groups of similarly situated workers subject to similar pay practices, and they may include multiple job titles, units, categories and/or job groups that are similar in role, level, function, and/or classification.
 Factors indicating similarity can include tasks performed, skills, effort, level of responsibility, working conditions, job difficulty, and minimum qualifications.
-At this point in time, it is not recommended that a federal government contractor attempt to predict what “pay analysis groups” the OFCCP might create.
+At this point in time, it is not recommended that a federal government contractor attempt to predict what pay analysis groups the OFCCP might create.

-• Be prepared to provide compensation policies, practices, and contracts to the OFCCP.
+Be prepared to provide compensation policies, practices, and contracts

-• Do all you can to preserve confidentiality of individual employee information and pay practices.
+.
 All information submitted to the OFCCP is theoretically subject to disclosure via a Freedom of Information Act (FOIA) request.
 Anyone can make a FOIA request, including the media, unions, parties adverse to the employer in litigation, and even competitors.
 The OFCCP states it will not release data in response to a FOIA request until after a compliance investigation and all subsequent proceedings are complete.
 Also, contractors/subcontractors will be notified in writing and in advance of responding to a FOIA request so the objections to release can be made.
 In order to protect the confidential compensation data of individuals you can use alphabetic or numeric codes for employee names, pay or pay ranges, reasons for decisions, etc. For electronic data, it may help to submit the files in a password protected format, providing the password separately to the compliance officer.
 Also, consider sending all information to the OFCCP with a note on each electronic file, and a cover letter or email with all files, asserting that the materials are exempt from FOIA disclosure and the basis on which you claim that exemption.
-A federal government contractor might also try to limit OFCCP’s access to highly confidential compensation data by providing on-site access only.
-Remember that OFCCP must be given “full access” to all relevant data.
+A federal government contractor might also try to limit OFCCPs access to highly confidential compensation data by providing on-site access only.
+Remember that OFCCP must be given full access to all relevant data.